jarvenja/tauplayer/README.md

 ### Installing

-0) Check and download the latest version.
+0) Check and download the latest available version from https://github.com/jarvenja/tauplayer/tags.
 1) Start _tauplayer_ application by typing _bash tauplayer.sh_ in terminal.
 2) When launched very first time _tauplayer_ checks your configuration is complete.
 3) If tauplayer reported missing command dependencies in your system, please install them by running given command one liner as authorized user.
 E.g.